Zac Shearer shares his world-class climbing skills with TAFE NSW Yallah students.

 The way TAFE NSW teacher Zac Shearer can leap around in the tree tops could put chimps in an Attenborough documentary to shame.

 The former nationally-competitive tree climber has a swag of medals hanging from his harness, having won the Victorian Open Grade Tree Climbing Championship, was ranked fifth in Belgium and landed in the top 10 in the Australian Competitive Tree Climbing Championships.

 Having proven his skills in competition, Mr Shearer is now sharing his experience with Certificate III in Arboriculture students as an arborist teacher at TAFE NSW Yallah.

-He started teaching last year and his advanced standing in the industry is becoming a drawcard for budding arborists from across the country.
+He started teaching in 2018 and his advanced standing in the industry is becoming a drawcard for budding arborists from across the country.

 The timing is good for his students who are learning from one of the industry’s best and becoming qualified in a sector experiencing a growing demand for employees.

 “Students are required to undertake 400 hours of practical hands-on training.”